 The events of September 1993, and the distance since, can only be described as paradoxical.
-Today was the 20th anniversary of an ex-communication, exile from communion, exit from community.
-Such estrangement is extreme, yet also strangely transitory, to be transcended as fully as it descended.
+Today was the 20th anniversary of an excommunication, exile from communion, exit from community.
+Such estrangement is extreme, yet also transitory, to be transcended as fully as it descended.

-Contrary to the common image of victimization and stigma, my alienation was more self-induced than society-imposed.
-Every relationship has two sides, each with power to affect or reshape it, so renegotiation rests upon both.
-That doesn't mean every relationship is worth saving.
-It means we choose whether to have a relationship or not.
+Contrary to the image of victimization and stigma, my alienation from Church was more self-induced than society-imposed.
+Every relationship has two sides, each with power to affect or shape it, so negotiation rests upon both.
+That doesn't mean every relationship is worth saving; it means we choose whether to stay with the relationship or not.

 In 1993, I was already adrift from community.
-Long before, my faith had collapsed, swept aside by existential crisis, disillusionment.
-Everything seemed fallible, so I preferred the security of freedom.
+My faith had collapsed long before, swept aside by existential crisis and disillusionment.
+I preferred the security of freedom.
 My identification with Mormon heritage ran deep, but my sense of religious community was nil.
 I was a lapsed Mormon, inactive in Church, I had no communion or congregation to lose.
 I was doing my own thing, and it was secular.

 When I was excommunicated, I was not a victim (as I told the Press) nor an enemy (as I told the Church).
 I was a feminist doing scholarly work, trying to find authentic voice without feeling censored by self or society.
 I knew it was controversial to publish history and theology that ventured beyond current religious practice.
 Yet my pursuit of truth about Mormonism seemed independent of a relationship with the Church.

 September 19, 1993 feels like three lifetimes ago.
-On that day, a different self was born, a public persona apart from the private person, and beyond my control.
-It was a symbolic self made by that moment, for a multitude of views, ranging from courageous to incorrigible.
-So the private me migrated from that time and place, through other selves, places, paradigms, leaving 1993 behind like an ancient dream.
+On that day, a different self was born, a public persona apart beyond my control--a symbolic self made by the moment, for a multitude of other views.
+Meanwhile the private self migrated from that time and place, through other selves, places, paradigms, leaving 1993 behind like an ancient dream.

 Today, I drove to the Salt Lake, for clarity as I did countless times during the 1980s and 1990s.
 The Lake and its ancient shores were always a sure source of solace for a troubled soul.
-The biblical metaphor was ideal whether you were an orthodox saint or a heretic sinner -- a salt sea in the desert offered sanctuary to exiles from community, seekers in exodus-- a motif repeating itself endlessly, on individual and communal levels.
+The biblical metaphor was ideal whether you were an orthodox saint or a heretic sinner -- a salt sea in the desert offered sanctuary to exiles-- a motif repeating itself endlessly, on individual and communal levels.

-Yet an exodus embodies both a beginning and end, a transition from one place to another.
-Alpha and omega are connected.
+Yet, an exodus embodies both beginning and end, a transition from one place to another, joining alpha and omega.

-Joseph Smith said, "truth is made manifest" in the tension of "proving contraries," or an inherent opposition constructing all things.
-To prefer one is to avoid the other, thus the whole.
-Wisdom recognizes opposites -- in people, organizations, and ourselves.
+Joseph Smith said, "by proving contraries, truth is made manifest" noting an inherent opposition in all things.
+To prefer one is to subvert the other, thus the whole.
+Wisdom recognizes truth in all things, and opposites in all people, organizations, ourselves.
 As Thomas said, "When you make the two one, when you make the inside like the outside and the outside like the inside, and the above like the below...then you enter the kingdom."

-Recently, I've felt haunted by reports of many Church members in exit or exile, and a few in excommunication.
-Without knowing details, I know something of what these souls are passing through.
+Recently, I'm haunted by reports of many Church members in exit or exile.
+Without knowing their details, I know something of what these souls are passing through.
 I feel empathy and concern for their wellbeing.
-However, I also recognize in each story, a deeper pattern or purpose.
+However, I also recognize that each story has a far deeper purpose to it, than alienation.

-One heretic noted a striking synchronicity in his excommunication occurring on the exact 40th anniversary of his baptism -- his exit coinciding with his entry.
-An obvious paradox.
-Likewise, in 1993 as many liberals were leaving, other liberals were arriving.
-Again, in 2012 as I returned to membership in the church, many church members departed.
-We live in different phases of life at different times, but each is part of a larger whole.
+One heretic noted a striking coincidence in his excommunication occurring on the 40th anniversary of his baptism -- his exit coinciding with his entry, a paradox.
+Likewise, in 1993 many liberals were leaving the Church, as others were arriving.
+Again, in 2012, as I returned to the Church, there was a mass exit.
+Different lives in different phases, each part of a larger whole.

-What does it mean?
-We need both sides of experience, to know the whole.
+What does it mean... ? perhaps we need both sides of life to know the fullness of it.

-In leaving, you experience the negative side of community, negative rites of passage--like misinterpretation, loss, alienation.
-In returning, you encounter the positive side of those same rites of passage, their opposite mode --understanding, restitution, and inclusion.
-This has given me a wholeness of experience I lacked.
-I value the wholeness more than I value either the positive or negative side, since either alone is incomplete.
-A bigger truth emerges in the relationship of opposite realities.
+In leaving a community due to conflict, you experience negative rites of passage--misunderstanding, loss, alienation.
+In returning, you encounter the positive side of those same passages--understanding, restitution, inclusion.
+Together they constitute both sides, the whole.
+I value the whole more than the positive or negative side alone, which is incomplete.
+A bigger truth emerges from both.

-Today, I'm in the opposite position from my position twenty years ago, yet I'm doing exactly the same thing -- following my conscience in the face of condemnation, accepting an arduous initiation into deeper wisdom and understanding.
+Today, I'm in the opposite position of where I was twenty years ago, yet I'm doing exactly the same thing -- researching women's studies in religion, writing, speaking, and following my conscience, in the face of criticism, by accepting an initiation to deeper wisdom and understanding.
 Those who approve or disapprove of me have changed places as well.
-I don't suggest they do as I do.
-I hope they follow their own conscience.
+We all have our own truth.

-Meanwhile, one truth abides, whether amid positive or negative relations, the good or bad opinion of others, approval or disapproval of society.
-One certainty endures -- in the power of love, god's grace, divine embrace, and the will to hold fast this goodness, in the face of fear, hatred, harm, or rejection.
+Meanwhile, one truth abides amid the approval and disapproval of society, one certainty endures -- the power of love, grace, and our will to choose it.
 This is the sure thing I found along the way, from disillusionment to inspiration, rejection to return, from yesterday to today.